 and click on the "Throw" button below to receive your answer.

-Repeat if the reading suggests it.
+Click the "Clear" button and repeat if the reading suggests it.

 Click here to go back to Free Readings